 When diets rarely include animal products

-Vegans, vegetarians or those who rarely consume animal products (such as meat, fish, eggs and dairy) are advised to supplement vitamin B12 as they have very few - or none – dietary sources of this vitamin, which is essential for the normal functioning of our brains and nervous system.
-Those could also risk insufficient intakes of iodine, zinc, iron, vitamin D and riboflavin and can benefit from adding foods enriched with these micronutrients to their diets, such as fortified cereals/wholegrains and fortified plant-based alternatives to milk and yogurt.
+Vegans, vegetarians or those who rarely consume animal products (such as meat, fish, eggs and dairy) might need vitamin B12 supplementation as they have very few - or none – dietary sources of this vitamin, which is essential for the normal functioning of our brains and nervous system.
+Those could also risk insufficient intakes of iodine, zinc, iron, vitamin D and riboflavin as these micronutrients are either more commonly found in animal products (iodine, riboflavin and vitamin D) or better absorbed from them (zinc and iron).
 2